Benefits of Using a Water Softener

 Soft water maintains the efficiency of water heaters.

-Gas storage and tankless water heaters operating on soft water maintain the factory efficiency rating over a 15-year life span.
+Gas storage and tankless water heaters operating on soft water keep the factory efficiency rating over a 15-year lifetime.
 In comparison, using hard water for a gas water heater can reduce efficiency by up to 48 percent.

-If you have an electric water heater, up to 30 pounds of rock-like scale can build up in the tank from hard water.
+If you use an electric water heater, up to 30 pounds of rock-like scale can build up in the tank from hard water.
 The scale is a bad heat conductor.
-It can shorten the life of your heating element, because it has to work more to heat water.
+It can shorten the life of your heating element, because it has to work harder to heat water.

 Soft Skin, Brighter Laundry and Cleaner Dishes

-Hard water minerals build up on your skin and in your hair, making it look dull.
+Hard water minerals build up on your skin and in your hair, causing it to look dull.
 It can also contribute to painful razor burn.

-Soft water is better at cleaning soap residue, so you’ll have softer skin and sleeker hair.
+Soft water is better at cleaning soap residue, so you’ll have smoother skin and sleeker hair.
 Plus, your clothes will look brighter and your dishes will look cleaner.

 Less Soap and Cleaning Time

-When you have hard water, you have to use more soap for a good lather.
+When you have hard water, you have to use extra soap for a good lather.
 The minerals in hard water react with soap.
-This forms a scum on showers.
+This forms a scum on sinks.